 How to Format Power BI Area Chart with an example?.
 Formatting Power BI Area Chart includes changing the Area Colors, Chart Title text, Title position, X-Axis Details, Y-Axis details, Data labels, and Background Images, etc.

 To demonstrate these Power BI Area Chart formatting options, we are going to use the Area Chart that we created earlier.
-Please refer Area Chart in Power BI article.
+Please refer Area Char article.

 How to Format Power BI Area Chart

 Please click on the Format button to see the list of formatting options that are available for this Area Chart.

 Format Area Chart General Settings

 Use this General Section to Change the X, Y position, Width, and height of an Area Chart